tanveer98/django-crud-api/README.md

 4. `cd NAME_OF_VENV` &&
-   `git clone ...` (to get the necessary project files)
+   `git clone ...` (to get the necessary project files) `source bin/activate` to activate the virtul environment
+    install dependency using the method from step 2

 5. go to crudAPI/settings.py, change allowed hosts from `[*]`
    to